Postpartum Lochia: What to Expect With Normal Bleeding After Birth?

 Lochia exhibits fever and/or soreness:

-Any fever that develops after your baby is born should be examined with your doctor since it might signify the onset of an illness.
+Any fever that develops after your baby is born should be examined by your doctor since it might signify the onset of an illness.

 Lochia suddenly gets quite heavy: